 Soil sampling for microbial biomass analysis occurs during a 'coordinated' bout, in which additional biogeochemical and isotopic measurements are made (DP1.10078), along with measurements of nitrogen transformation rates (DP1.10080).
+Coordinated bouts occur at a site once every five years.
 At most terrestrial sites, sampling occurs 3 times per year in conjunction with the soil physical properties data product (DP1.10086).
-Two sampling bouts occur during periods of seasonal transitions (e.g. winterspring or wet-dry), and one during the period of peak greenness (as measured by remote sensing data).
+Two sampling bouts occur during periods of seasonal transitions (e.g. winter-spring or wet-dry), and one during the period of peak greenness (as measured by remote sensing data).
 Only one sampling bout takes place at sites with short growing seasons (e.g. tundra and taiga), during peak greenness.